jamesj223/lcsa/README.md

 ## Overview

-A scraper and a stats analyzer for local cricket
+A scraper and a stats analyzer for local cricket.
+Created to get better and more useful statistics for local cricket than other similar websites.

-A tool created to get better and more useful statistics for local cricket than other similar websites.
 Features include:

 - See players stats filtered by season, club, grade, or segment (junior/senior), to better understand the players in your team